synfron/ReshaperForBurp/docs/Rules.md

 ### Parse HTTP Message

-Extract values from an HTTP request or response message and store the values in variable.
+Extract values from an HTTP request or response message and store the values in a variable.

 Availability: HTTP, WebSocket